+About examining Maintenance Tab Entities

 Operators E-mail Operator-E-mail address of the operator to notify.

 Page Operator-Computer or user ID used when sending a page.

 Net Send Operator-Computer or user ID used when sending network messages.

 Write to Windows Application Log-Indicates whether notification will be sent to the event log (YES/NO).

 Delete Job-Indicates whether the job should be deleted when it is completed (YES/NO).

 Notifications E-mail Notify-Indicates whether a notification e-mail should be sent, when the job is completed.
-The following values are available: Never-notification will never be sent after the job is completed.
+The following values are available:

+Never-notification will never be sent after the job is completed.

 When the job succeeds.
 When the job fails.
-Whenever the job completes (regardless of the job outcome).

 Page Notify-indicates whether a notification page should be sent, when the job is completed.
-The following values are available: Never-notification should never be sent after the job is completed.
+The following values are available:

+Never-notification should never be sent after the job is completed.

 When the job succeeds.

 When the job fails.
-Whenever the job completes (regardless of the job outcome).

 Net Send Notify-indicates whether a network message should be sent, when the job is completed.
-The following values are available: Never-notification should never be sent after the job is completed.
+The following values are available:

+Never-notification should never be sent after the job is completed.

 When the job succeeds.

 When the job fails.
-Whenever the job completes (regardless of the job outcome).

 Write Notify-indicates whether a notification event should be logged to the Microsoft® Windows NT® application log, when the job is completed.
-The following values are available: Never-the job should never be deleted.
+The following values are available:

+■ Never-the job should never be deleted.

 When the job succeeds.

 When the job fails.
-Whenever the job completes (regardless of the job outcome).

 Delete Notify-indicates whether or not the job should be deleted when the job is completed.

-About viewing g job changes, schedules and step changes - s view displays the job changes and job schedules and step changes that were performed over the riod.
+About viewing job changes, schedules and step changes

+The Job Changes view displays the job changes and job schedules and step changes that were performed over the selected time period.
 The following information is displayed:

-Туре The type of object that was changed-Job, Job step, Job schedule.
-Name Name of the object.
+Type The type of object that was changed-Job, Job step, Job schedule.

+Name of the object.

 Change Type Type of change.
 The following types of changes are reported-Dropped, Created, Changed.

 Data Changed The data that was changed (such as, schedule details, command text.)

 Old Value The value before the change.

 New Value The value following the change.

 Change Date The estimated change date.
 The change is reported by the Precise for SQL Server schema change process, which runs, by default, once a day.
 In other words, the Change Date is actually the date the schema change process was executed (or the sample date).